 In a report released earlier this year, the UN argued that current pesticide practices are wholly unnecessary and that their continued use has “catastrophic impacts on the environment, human health, and society as a whole.”

-The bulk of these catastrophic impacts, according to the UN, are borne by people living poverty — those who work in or live nearby the fields where pesticides are sprayed and those who cannot afford to eat foods grown organically.
+The bulk of these catastrophic impacts, according to the UN, are experienced by people living poverty — especially those who work in or live nearby the fields where pesticides are sprayed and those who cannot afford to eat foods grown organically.

 Globally, more than 5 billion pounds of pesticides are used on crops annually.
 An estimated 200,000 people die each year from acute pesticide poisoning, and up to 41 million face health consequences annually from exposure, according to the UN’s report.

 It’s not just human health being affected, either.
-Pesticides degrade soil, air and water quality, lead to the destruction of animal and plant species, and disrupt fragile ecosystems.
-They’re intended to coat entire environments and, as a result, most seep into surrounding areas.
+Pesticides degrade soil, air, and water quality, lead to the destruction of animal and plant species, and disrupt fragile ecosystems.
+While they're intended to harm organisms in specific areas, they often go far beyond their scope.
 Chlorpyrifos, for instance, has been found in 15% of US drinking water.

 The $50 billion pesticide market is growing in size and has significant lobbying clout, which means that the scale of pesticide pollution could keep growing.
 As the Intercept has shown, leading chlorpyrifos producers like Dow engage in misleading advertising and faulty scientific research to confuse the public understanding of health and environmental consequences.